 Inspired and inspiring.
 She encourages all women to find their inner light and to live in the moment.
 She is a firm believer that anything is possible and each of us must dare to dream.
 She encourages women not be held hostage to our victim story but to use our survival as a reminder of our strength and possibilities.

 Her workshops are especially popular in women and family centres for both clients and staff.
-She ran a women’s program at Merrymount Children’s Centre for many years.
-She has facilitated workshops for organizations including the Oneida Nation of the Thames is an Onyota’a:ka First Nations band, Association of Iroquois and Allied Indians (AIAI), Women’s Community House, Second Stage Housing, and Child Reach.
+She created and facilitated a series of women’s workshops at Merrymount Children’s Centre.
+She also shared these workshops with other organizations including the Oneida Nation of the Thames is an Onyota’a:ka First Nations band, Association of Iroquois and Allied Indians (AIAI), Women’s Community House, Second Stage Housing, Child Reach, Canadian Voice of Women for Peace and more.

 SandraLaya is a deeply committed activist and advocate to the rights of women and children.
 She retired, after almost a decade as the National Coordinator of Canadian Voice of Women for Peace (VOW).
 VOW is the only national Feminist peace organization in Canada.
 She has lived in conflict areas, working with International Feminist organizations.
 As a result of her human rights advocacy, she has been arrested and detained several times both abroad and in Canada.
 She has spoken about her experiences to audiences across Canada and Internationally.